 In this paper, we show decidability of the control state reachability problem for TLCS.
 We show the decidability result through a novel reduction formulated in two steps.
 First, we introduce a new model called Dynamic Lossy Channel Systems (DLCS) which is a generalization of (untimed) LCS.
 More precisely, a DLCS contains, in addition to a (fixed) finite set of lossy channels, a dynamic part that contains an a priori unbounded number of channels.
 The dynamic part behaves as a second-order lossy channel, i.e., a "lossy channel of lossy channels".
-We show that each DLCS induces a transition system that is well quasi-ordered in the sense of [5, 1], and thus the control state reachability problem for TLCS to the the control state reachability problem for TLCS to the the control state reachability problem for DLCS and thus prove the decidability of the former.
+We show that each DLCS induces a transition system that is well quasi-ordered in the sense of [?, ?], and thus the control state reachability problem is decidable for DLCS.
+In the second step, we reduce the control state reachability problem for TLCS to the the control state reachability problem for DLCS and thus prove the decidability of the former.

-The complexity of the reachability problem for TLCS is not primitive recursive as it is not primitive recursive already for untimed LCS [16].
+The complexity of the reachability problem for TLCS is not primitive recursive as it is not primitive recursive already for untimed LCS [?].